-We are currently accepting nominations for the 2019 Growing Leaders Award.
-Feel free to nominate someone who you believe strives to develop everyday students or young adults into growing leaders who will transform society.
-Click on the button below to fill out the form to nominate someone today.
+In light of the COVID-19 pandemic, our team has decided to withhold giving away the Growing Leaders Award in 2020.
+However, we are currently accepting nominations for the 2021 Growing Leaders Award.
+Feel free to nominate someone who you believe strives to develop everyday students into growing leaders who transform society.
+Click on the button below to nominate someone today.

 Past Recipients of the Growing Leaders Award

 Carlos McMath is the Director of Diversity & Inclusion and Student and Civic Engagement at Delta College, a community college located in mid-Michigan.
 He leads Habitudes with the Student-Athletes as well as students in the community as they make the transition to college.
 In 2018, the Men’s Basketball team, coached by McMath, competed in their second ever NJCAA DII Men’s Basketball Tournament, where he earned the Coach of the Year Award when they advanced to the Final Four.
 McMath credits Habitudes as a major contributor towards the team's success.
 He has helped created a shared language and leadership culture on the Delta College campus.